 The key is not to force anything: you don’t have to change breasts after a certain time, nor should you take your baby off the breast randomly.

-However, it’s also important to check how your breasts are doing and to give priority to the breast you feel fuller or where you may have discomfort.
+However, it’s also important to check how your breasts are doing and to give priority to the breast side where you feel fuller or where you may have discomfort.

 But what about the foremilk and hindmilk?